emjay73/InfCam/README.md

 ### 🕹️ Inference

 Hardware: 1x NVIDIA H100 80GB GPUs.  \
-Memory Usage: 48 GB of memory for UniDepth and 28 GB for the InfCam pipeline.
+Memory Usage: > 50 GB (48G of memory for UniDepth and 28 GB for the InfCam pipeline.)

 Step 1: Download the pretrained checkpoints